jdeluyck/kcoreorg-website/_posts/2012/2012-09-22-reset-android-lockscreen-to-slide.md

   - lockscreen
   - pin
 ---
-You&#8217;ve just reconfigured the security lockscreen settings on your (rooted) android phone, and then forgotten eg. the PIN code to unlock it?
+You've just reconfigured the security lockscreen settings on your (rooted) android phone, and then forgotten eg. the PIN code to unlock it?
 It happened to me yesterday.

-Luckely(?) there&#8217;s an easy way around it, if you have adb activated:
+Luckely(?) there's an easy way around it, if you have adb activated:

 Connect your phone to your computer, and do this: